 The next step of the process sounds simple, even though it can be logistically challenging.
 Once you’ve used data and analytics to identify your high-value patients, you should audit your services to ensure you’re offering what those prospective patients want and expect.

 Having developed the right list of services for your practice, you need to let the world know about them.
 This is usually accomplished with a comprehensive marketing plan.
-Most practices rely on the expertise of a highly qualified medical marketing company to help develop and enact any such plan.
+Most practices rely on the expertise of a highly qualified audiology marketing company to help develop and enact any such plan.
 Usually, any comprehensive marketing plan will:

 - Help you nurture existing patients.
 A hearing aid provider may offer patients free maintenance on devices, for example, or other incentives to keep coming back.
 After all, in a few years they may need a new one or they may know other patients who need hearing aids.
-An orthodontist might offer siblings a free evaluation, or cookies when they come in for visits so they want to get braces.

 - Tweak your marketing and internal processes to attract more ideal patients.
 For example, we often find that training your front desk on how to ask for reviews and referrals can dramatically increase your success rate.

 - Attract more new patients who fit your ideal.
-These days, every service from social media to direct mail to email lists allow you to target your efforts with astonishing specificity.
+These days, every service from social media to direct mail to email marketing allow you to target your efforts with astonishing specificity.
 You can use some of the information you’ve uncovered to effectively market to your highest value patients.

 The benefit of marketing–and marketing the right services–means that your ideal patients are more likely to know about you, use your services, and rave about their results.
 This step, essentially, synthesizes the previous two steps into one cohesive and actionable strategy.